33 Breakup Songs That Make Up The Ultimate Heartbreak Playlist

 10. "Go Your Own Way," Fleetwood Mac

-This song is the ultimate sendoff at the end of a relationship you tried your hardest to make work.
-You know your ex is leaving behind something awesome, but if that’s what they really want, you’re not going to stand in the way.
+Play this rock-driven 1976 number as you wave goodbye to a relationship you tried your hardest to make work.
+You know your ex is leaving behind something special, but if they can't see it, you're better off without them.

 11. "Before He Cheats," Carrie Underwood

-Hell hath no fury like Ms. Underwood scorned.
-To get back at her unfaithful B.F., she destroys his car the way he destroyed her heart.
-But there’s no need to get out your sharpest keys and heaviest baseball bat — singing along and knowing that the “next time he cheats, it won’t be on [you]” is all the satisfaction you need.
+Hell hath no fury like Carrie Underwood scorned.
+To get back at her unfaithful boyfriend in the music video for this fiery 2006 track, she destroys his car the way he destroyed her heart.
+But there's no need to bust out your own baseball bat á la Lemonade — singing along and knowing that the "next time he cheats, it won't be on [you]" is all the satisfaction you need.

 12. "I Will Always Love You," Whitney Houston